-The University Libraries are composed of Swirbul Library, the Science Library, the libraries at the Manhattan and Huntington Centers, and the Library Storage Annex in Hempstead.
-The Libraries offer facilities, resources, and services in support of the instructional, research, cultural, and student life programs of the University.
+The University Libraries are composed of Swirbul Library, the Science Library, and the libraries at the Manhattan and Hauppauge Centers.
+The libraries offer facilities, resources, and services in support of the instructional, research, cultural, and student life programs of the University.
 They are dedicated to providing information and instruction as a central and integral part of the total educational experience of every student.